Mikel Merino

-Mikel Merino Zazón (/es/; born 22 June 1996) is a Spanish professional footballer who plays mainly as a midfielder and occasionally as a striker for club Arsenal and the Spain national team.
+Mikel Merino Zazón (/es/; born 22 June 1996) is a Spanish professional footballer who plays as a midfielder or striker for club Arsenal and the Spain national team.

-After starting out at Osasuna, he had short spells with Borussia Dortmund and Newcastle United before signing for Real Sociedad in 2018.
-With the last of those clubs, he won the 2019–20 Copa del Rey and totalled 242 appearances and 27 goals.
-In August 2024, he joined Arsenal.
+He began his career with Osasuna, and had short spells at Borussia Dortmund and Newcastle United before signing for Real Sociedad in 2018, winning the 2019–20 Copa del Rey with the club while totalling 242 appearances and 27 goals.
+In August 2024, he joined Arsenal, winning the Premier League in his second season.

 Merino represented Spain in two European Under-21 Championships, winning the 2019 edition.
-He made his senior debut in 2020, being selected for Euro 2024 and winning the tournament.
+He made his senior debut in 2020, being selected for Euro 2024 and the 2026 World Cup and winning both tournaments.

 Club career

 Osasuna

 Born in Pamplona, Navarre, Merino began his career with Amigó, later moving to Osasuna.
 He made his senior debut with the reserves in the 2013–14 season, in the Tercera División.

 On 23 August 2014, Merino made his first competitive appearance with the first team, starting in a 2–0 home win against Barcelona B in the Segunda División.
 He scored his first professional goal on 21 December, the winner in a 2–1 away victory over Las Palmas.

 Merino was promoted to the main squad on 31 January 2015, being given the number 8 jersey.
 He was a regular starter in his first year, helping them to narrowly avoid relegation.

 In the 2015–16 campaign, Merino scored four goals from 34 appearances as Osasuna finished sixth and reached the promotion play-offs.
 In that stage's first round, he netted a brace in a 3–1 home win against Gimnàstic de Tarragona, and added another goal in the second leg (3–2 victory).